HAS-Tools-Fall2021/homework-sbettis319/Forecast_Submissions/Bettis_HW4.md

 HAS Tools - 401
 Sepetmber 19, 2021

+_________
+## Grade:
+3/3: Good work!
+I didn't take off points but here are some comments for things to work on and check out in the solution.
+- For question 1 remember all of the data have to be the same thing in a numpy array.
+So now they are all floats.
+- For questions 3&4 I noted in class last week you shoul divide by the total number of september days not the total number of days.
+This is why your percentages are so low.
+You can check the solution for examples of how to do this.
+- Question 5: your answers on this one are skewed a little high because you are only taking the average of the flow greater than 140cfs based on your conditional statement.
+- I still don't see any markdown formatting.
+If you have questions about how to insert that let me know but please make sure to try out some of that next time.
+Also note that you need to save your files as .md files for them to be markdown files.
+I added the extension to this one but you should add in the future.
+_________

 1. Provide a summary of the forecast values you picked and why.
 Include discussion of the quantitative analysis that lead to your prediction.
 This can include any analysis you complete but must